 3. Poor customer service.
 Customer service can make or break a SaaS business: according to Zendesk, 82% of customers churn due to poor customer service.
 It is important to maintain customer support at the proper level and safeguard customers’ happiness.

 The issues that lead to significant churn should be fixed without delay: they may gain a snowball effect and become harder to deal with, if not too late.
 The goal lies in preventing customer churn from becoming a problem.
-Creating a healthy customer culture is the first step to make customers feel happy with the product or service.
+Creating a healthy customer culture is the first step to making customers feel happy with the product or service.

 Once customer attrition is calculated and analyzed, it is time for devising a long-term churn prevention strategy.
 The following steps may be beneficial: